fnc314/hair_etc_app/README.md

 ## As an evolution of the first HairEtcApp

 For this version of the appointment management application, I integrated [Devise](https://github.com/plataformatec/devise) for Client management and continued using [Twilio](www.twilio.com) for direct SMS messages sent to stylists.
-I also gave the service a complete overhaul, with a mobile-first redesign, using [Bootstrap CSS](www.getbootstrap.com) and [jQueary UI](www.jquearyui.com).
+I also gave the service a complete overhaul, with a mobile-first redesign, using [Twitter Bootstrap](www.getbootstrap.com) and [jQueary UI](www.jquearyui.com).
 The redesign allowed me to vastly improve the user experience.

 ## Truly Mobile First Design

 The best way for me to achieve a perfect mobile experience was to generate views that were specifically designed for mobile devices.
-Therefore, I used D.R.Y. tactics and rendered partials that were designed for mobile devices (mobile browsers or the dedicated Android app).
+Therefore, I used D.R.Y. tactics and rendered partials that were designed for mobile devices (mobile browsers or the dedicated, WebView-based Android app).
 Using

 ```ruby
 (request.user_agent =~ /Mobile/i).nil? ? 'desktopForm' : 'mobileForm'
 ```

-my Rails server (running on Heroku in Ruby (2.1.1)) can determine if the connecting device is mobile or desktop.
+the Rails server (running on Heroku in Ruby (2.1.1)) can determine if the connecting device is mobile or desktop.
 Thus, the data transmission to the client is only the necessary HTML with all of the specific stylings in tact.
 By using this method, I am able to send only necessary data to devices and I can ensure the user experience no matter how users access the platform.

+While there is use of [Twitter Bootstrap](www.getbootstrap.com), responsive design is handled by Ruby/JavaScript before CSS.
+I consider this a viable (yet temporary) solution for the time being.

 ## Live Deployment